7angel4/3-person-betting-game/README.md

 # 3-person-betting-game

+These models are studied by Profs.
+Omer Angel and Mark Holmes, in the (unpublished) paper '“All In” poker sequences'.

 <h2>Game description</h2>

 A betting game involves 3 players, that start the game with amounts of money $x, $y, $z (all > 0) respectively.